sinatra/sinatra-recipes/embed/event-machine.md

 If this finishes in "zero point something" seconds, then you have successfully setup Sinatra to run within EM and you are taking requests on the event-loop and deferring tasks to the background.
-If it takes any longer than that, then you are most likely taking requetss in the background which means when the EM queue fills up, you can't process your sinatra requests (not a good thing!).
+If it takes any longer than that, then you are most likely taking requests in the background which means when the EM queue fills up, you can't process your sinatra requests (not a good thing!).
 Make sure that you have threaded set to false and then try again.